 Meanwhile, the U14 Kings fell 6-5 in semifinal action Saturday to the eventual Northern Ontario Hockey League U14 playoff title holders, the North Bay Trappers.

-North Bay went on to trounce the Soo Jr. Greyhounds 6-1 in Sunday’s final.
+North Bay went on to trounce the Soo Jr. Greyhounds 6-1 in the final.

 Thunder Bay began round robin competition Friday, dropping a 4-3 decision to the Sudbury Wolves, before bouncing back to trim the Trappers 3-2 later that same day.